 I usually let the pot release pressure naturally until the point when I need the beans, then I hit the pressure valve to release it the rest of the way.

-Tips for Success
+Tips for the Best Beans

-Add a tablespoon of oil: This helps reduce foaming as the beans cook, which can sometimes clog up the pressure valve and interfere with cooking.
+- Add a tablespoon of oil: This helps reduce foaming as the beans cook, which can sometimes clog up the pressure valve and interfere with cooking.

-Add a teaspoon or two of salt: This is your only opportunity to season the beans on the inside, so be sure to add some salt to the pot.
+- Add a teaspoon or two of salt: This is your only opportunity to season the beans on the inside, so be sure to add some salt to the pot.
 Start with one teaspoon with your first batch and see how you like the flavor.
 I usually add two teaspoons to my beans.

-Add flavoring ingredients!
+- Add flavoring ingredients!
 Flavorful add-ins like garlic, onions, and bay leaves make beans even tastier.
 Add them at the start of cooking along with the oil and salt.

-Always use enough liquid to cover your beans by a few inches: Beans absorb a lot of liquid during cooking.
+- Always use enough liquid to cover your beans by a few inches: Beans absorb a lot of liquid during cooking.
 For one pound of beans, eight cups of water is usually plenty.
 You can experiment with reducing the amount of liquid, if you like, but be careful of reducing it too much or your beans won't cook properly.

-Don't fill the pot more than halfway full with liquid: This is a precaution against overflow due to foaming during cooking.
+- Don't fill the pot more than halfway full with liquid: This is a precaution against overflow due to foaming during cooking.

-Adjust the cooking time as needed: Think of the cooking times I give below as a starting point, then adjust the time in subsequent batches to suit your particular taste.
+- Adjust the cooking time as needed: Think of the cooking times I give below as a starting point, then adjust the time in subsequent batches to suit your particular taste.
 Try the lower end of the time range if you want firm beans for things like salads and tacos, or cook for more time if you want softer beans for things like hummus, refried beans, or soup.

-Also, consult the manual that came with your pressure cooker.
+- Also, consult the manual that came with your pressure cooker.
 The times I give below are based on my testing with an Instant Pot (which I found to be consistent with the cooking times recommended in the Instant Pot manual); cooking times may be slightly different for your particular model.

 One 15-ounce can of beans holds about 1 3/4 cups cooked beans, so substitute accordingly in your recipes.
 For reference, one pound of dried beans makes about five cups of cooked beans.

 Don't skip the olive oil.
 This helps reduce foam during cooking, which could clog the pressure valve on the pressure cooker.